SB-6284

 Plain Language

-Deployers must use industry-standard measures to protect consumers from known or reasonably foreseeable risks of algorithmic discrimination.
-At least annually beginning July 1, 2027, each deployer (or a contracted third party) must review every deployed high-risk AI system to verify it is not causing algorithmic discrimination.
-If discrimination is discovered, the deployer must notify the Attorney General within 90 days.
-Deployers who comply with the full chapter benefit from a rebuttable presumption of reasonable care in any AG enforcement action.
-Testing for discrimination mitigation and diversity expansion are explicitly excluded from the definition of algorithmic discrimination.
+Deployers must use industry-standard measures to protect consumers from known or reasonably foreseeable risks of algorithmic discrimination from their high-risk AI systems.
+Beginning July 1, 2027, deployers must also conduct at least annual reviews (internally or via a contracted third party) to verify each deployed high-risk AI system is not causing algorithmic discrimination.
+If discrimination is discovered, the deployer must notify the AG within 90 days.
+Compliance with the full chapter creates a rebuttable presumption of reasonable care.
+Trade secret protections apply — deployers need not disclose proprietary information.
+Algorithmic discrimination is defined by reference to Washington's Law Against Discrimination (chapter 49.60 RCW) and federal law, with carve-outs for bias testing, diversity expansion, and private clubs.

 Statutory Text